azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Knowledge base screen displays a sample QnA question.
 Are pets allowed?](media/2019-11-25-05-37-13.png "Sample QnA Question")

-13. Select **+ Add QnA pair** in the toolbar to add a new row in the Editorial section of the Knowledge Base.
+13. Select **+ Add QnA pair** in the toolbar to add a new row in the **Editorial** section of the Knowledge Base.
 Enter `Hi` into the **Question** field and `Hello.
 Ask me questions about the hotel.` into the **Answer** field of the new row you created.

     ![On the Knowledge base screen, + Add QnA pair is selected from the toolbar.
 In the Source: Editorial context section, the question Hi that has the answer Hello.
 Ask me questions about the hotel. is highlighted.](media/qna-maker-created-kb.png "Knowledge base")

-14. Choose **Save and train** button on top taskbar of the page.
+14. Choose **Save and train** button on toolbar of the page.
 This will save your changes and train the bot how to respond to questions, given the information you imported.

 15. Once your changes have been saved, select **Test** at the top of the page.
 Try typing `hi` and press enter.
 You should see the **Hello.
 Ask me questions about the hotel.** response.
 Experiment with asking different questions.

     ![A test session is displayed with sample messages and responses.](media/qna-maker-test.png "QnA Maker Test")

 16. Select **Inspect** underneath one of your test questions.
-The Inspect pane will appear, showing the question you typed, the answer, and a confidence score.
+The **Inspect** pane will appear, showing the question you typed, the answer, and a confidence score.
 This pane provides you an easy way to add alternate phrasing or change the answer.
 Choose **Save and train**.
 Select the **Test** button to hide the testing pane.

     ![The inspect link from one of the QnA test responses is selected.
 The Inspect blade is displays a Question pane with the question and the ability to add alternate phrasing and an Answer pane that shows the appropriate answer and Confidence score.
 There is also the ability to enter a new answer on this pane.](media/qna-maker-inspect.png "QnA Maker Inspect")